-(This text is Part 1 of The Bowden Archives and Other Marginalia and refers to the Snapshots gallery.
+(This text is Part 1 of The Bowden Archives and Industrial Modernity and it refers to the Snapshots gallery.
 Footnotes are in the pdf).

-To question the modernist theory behind this — eg., has a progressive historical narrative of art come to an end?—was judged to be the perspective of an antagonistic philosophy in an adversarial mode seeking to encroach upon, control, or usurp art’s free play; to not let allow art to speak for itself, to speak without the mediation of philosophical reflection.
-Philosophy disenfranchises art by seeing art as conceptually deficient.
-Philosophy was dismissed because art was no longer in the grip of philosophical aesthetics since photographic art was a “purely” visual practice.
+Questioning the modernist theory behind how things were was judged to be the perspective of an antagonistic philosophy in an adversarial mode seeking to encroach upon, control, or usurp art’s free play.
+The judgement was that philosophy would not allow art to speak for itself without the mediation of philosophical reflection.
+Philosophy disenfranchised art by seeing art as conceptually deficient.
+Philosophy was dismissed because art was no longer in the grip of philosophical aesthetics.
+Photographic art, it was held, was a “purely” visual practice.

 To establish a crucial distance from the American fine print tradition and its modernist underpinnings left a dynamic Melbourne around 1980s for the historically, culturally conservative city of Adelaide with its straight lines and the experience of boredom whilst walking the empty streets on Sunday. was one way to establish a critical distance.
 The post-object avant-garde and the discussions about the nature of art at the Experimental Art Foundation also helped to establish a critical distance.
 If Adelaide was the “Athens of the South”, then it was also well known for being stitched up with an inward looking smugness that drove creativity away, and fostered resentment about those who were left.
 It was seen as a city nervous about its future and petrified of change.